sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/guides/your_first_rule.md

 This rule generates complex account attribute values during provisioning, e.g. when creating an account.
 You would typically use this rule when you are creating an account to generate attributes like usernames.

-This rule executes in the IdentityNow cloud, and it has read-only access to IdentityNow data models, but it does not have access to on-premise sources or connectors.
+This rule executes in the IdentityNow (IDN) cloud, and it has read-only access to IDN data models, but it doesn't have access to on-premise sources or connectors.

 Refer to [Attribute Generator Rule](../cloud-rules/account_profile_attribute_generator.md) to learn more about the inputs available to you during the rule execution.

 ## Username Requirements

-With this rule you will be able to generate a unique username and check for uniqueness for an Active Directory source.
+With this rule you'll be able to generate a unique username and check for uniqueness for an Active Directory source.

 The unique username will be generated as follows.

 - Retrieve the first name, last name and other name of the user.
-- If other name is not available then we will use the first name.
+- If the other name is not available, use the first name.
-- First, check the length of (othername | firstname).lastname, if it is greater than 12 then use the first 12 letters of the first name, add a period `.` and append the first character of the last name.
+- First, check the length of (othername | firstname).lastname.
+If it is greater than 12 then use the first 12 letters of the first name, add a period `.` and append the first character of the last name.
 Convert to lowercase.
 Check for uniqueness.
 - If it is not unique then use the first 12 characters of the first name and add a period `.` and append the second character of the last name.
 Convert to lowercase.
 Check for uniqueness.
 - Follow this pattern until a unique username is found.
-If all characters of the last name are exhausted return null.
+If all characters of the last name are exhausted, return null.

 ### Example Outputs